The Aquabats! Super Show!: The Aquabats! Super Show! pilot (2008)

 In 2005, Jacobs and Schultz formed the Orange County-based production company The Magic Store, focusing on creating family-oriented television entertainment.
-One of the company's independently produced pilots, the children's television series Yo Gabba Gabba!, was eventually picked up as a series by Viacom's Nick Jr. channel, premiering in August 2007 and ultimately becoming an award-winning and critically acclaimed international success.
+One of the company's independently produced pilots, the children's television series Yo Gabba Gabba!, was eventually picked up as a series by Viacom's Nick Jr. Channel, premiering in August 2007 and ultimately becoming an award-winning and critically acclaimed international success.
 In the wake of the series' popularity, Jacobs and Schultz persuaded Yo Gabba Gabba!'s joint production company Wild Brain to help produce a new pilot based around The Aquabats in conjuncture with The Magic Store.

 Again creatively spearheaded by Jacobs and Schultz, The Aquabats' third pilot, titled The Aquabats!
 Super Show!, was shot on location throughout southern California in late 2007 and early 2008.
 Part of this filming took place at a free invitation-only concert for members of the band's official fan club at the El Rey Theatre in Los Angeles on January 12, 2008.
 While The Aquabats' previous pilots were short, live-action promotional videos, The Aquabats!
 Super Show! was a fully realized 22-minute episode featuring two separate storylines based on the adventures of The Aquabats, one live-action and one animated, and interspersed with parody commercials and live footage of the band.
 Speaking on the decision to structure the show in such a varied format, Jacobs said "[w]e did that for a strategic reason – some networks like cartoons more than other networks.
 We wanted to say, 'this could be both shows'."

 Following a period of post-production, The Aquabats began widely self-promoting Super Show! in June 2008, redesigning their website to promote the pilot and releasing a teaser trailer and several exclusive clips through an official Super Show!
 YouTube channel.
-On July 25, 2008, the band screened the full pilot at a concert in San Diego held during the weekend of the San Diego Comic-Con, while a segment of the episode was hosted on Boing Boing the same day.
+On July 25, 2008, the band screened the full pilot at a concert in San Diego held during the weekend of San Diego Comic-Con, while a segment of the episode was hosted on Boing Boing the same day.
 In 2009, Cartoon Network allegedly picked the series up for a run of 22 episodes, though following major staff changes within the company—which, according to Jacobs, included the termination of the executives who had green-lighted Super Show!—the project was again cancelled.